 7 Benefits Of Using Drones In Mining

 1. Drone Surveys For Mapping & 3D Modelling

 Traditional methods of carrying out surveying to map and model mining sites require lots of equipment and the need for workers to navigate dangerous terrain to collect the data for this task.
 Surveys for mapping and 3D modelling are carried out by a process known as photogrammetry.

-Stockpiles by their nature are irregular and calculating their precise volume is challenging and with ground-based methods, it is also a dangerous and time-consuming process.
+Stockpiles by their nature are irregular and calculating their precise volume is challenging with ground-based methods, it is also a dangerous and time-consuming process.
 However, with the use of drones, most of the limitations of ground-based methods are eliminated and the process of capturing stockpile volume data is much more efficient and more importantly, it’s safer for workers.
-As drones are easily deployable, companies can carry out frequent stockpile analysis for a more thorough representation of how much material is available, what can be extracted, reduce write-offs which will reflect better in the end of year financial results.
+As drones are easily deployable, companies can carry out frequent stockpile analyses for a more thorough representation of how much material is available, what can be extracted, and reduce write-offs which will reflect better at the end of-year financial results.

 Aerial drone images allow site managers to inspect and monitor the state of the haulage road frequently so that they can be maintained for better smooth transportation of goods.
 With high-resolution drone images, engineers will be able to analyse current routes and see how they can be optimised for better efficiency which will help reduce fuel costs and save the company money.
 This includes things like identifying damages to the haul road quickly so that they can be repaired as soon as possible with minimum disruption to transport operations.
 Using drones to maintain and optimise haul road management will eliminate the need for physical inspection of the road by foot and thus reducing the risks of harm to company personnel.